 Changsha’s history is about as old as China’s itself.
 It was a major population center as far back as the 8th century BC, and it was the capital of Changsha State during the Han dynasty (206 BC – 220 AD).
 And more recently, it’s known throughout China for being the hometown of none other than Mao Zedong.
 But much of central Changsha was destroyed in a 1938 fire, meaning the city east of the river doesn’t really feel all that old.
 Yuelu Mountain, then, is one of the best places to experience the area’s ancient past.

-Yuelu Mountain is situated to the west of the city center, while Orange Island is a narrow island right in the middle of the Xiangjiang river.
-I decided to start my day by getting to the top of the mountain, stopping at various landmarks on the way back down.
+Yuelu Mountain is situated to the west of the city center, while Orange Island is a narrow island right in the middle of the Xiangjiang River.
+I decided to start my day by getting to the top of the mountain and stopping at various landmarks on the way back down.
 And then I’d make the quick trip over to the island, accessible either on foot or by subway.

 Before ascending the mountain I first had to head underground.
 Hopping on the local subway, I got off at the Yingwanzhen metro station.
 While the signage was not totally clear, finding my way to the base of the mountain was simple.
 All I had to do was follow the crowds.